About Willard

 The Willard Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Fallon County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Willard, Montana residents are available through the local police department and authorized providers in Fallon County.
+Fingerprinting services for Willard, Montana residents are available through local police (where present) and authorized providers in Fallon County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Willard Police Department or Fallon County Sheriff's Office for scheduling and fees.

 To register to vote in Willard, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Fallon County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
 For local municipal elections in Willard, contact the Fallon County Clerk's office for schedules and ballot information.

 Property records for Willard, Montana are maintained by the Fallon Montana Department of Revenue's Office and the Fallon County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Fallon County, including parcels in Willard.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Fallon County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Fallon County offices at the county courthouse.
 The Fallon County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Willard, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Fallon County Clerk's office issues marriage licenses and maintains marriage records for Fallon County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.